learn-co-curriculum/react-presentation-components/README.md

 There is, however, a bit more thinking that we need to do here, just so we understand perfectly what it means when we say that a component is of the type "presentational."
-The reason it pays to be perfectly clear is because very often when we speak of classes or categories of things in world of programming, the types or classes that we are discussing are actually formalized in the libraries or languages themselves.
+Very often when we speak of classes or categories of things in world of programming, the types or classes that we are discussing are actually formalized in the libraries or languages themselves.
 Think, for example, of when we declare a React `Component.` When we do that we write either `React.createClass()` or (using the ES2015 format) `class SomeComponent extends Component`.
-In other words, we are creating an actual instance of `Component`.
+Either way, we are creating an actual instance of `Component`.

 But here's the rub.
 When we say that some component is "presentational" *we